 $4.99 per month

-If you own an Apple iPhone, iPad, Mac or Apple TV — which makes you one of about 1 billion people across the world — you get a year’s subscription for free.
+If you recently purchased a new Apple product, you get a year’s subscription for free.
 So there’s very little risk involved here.
 Even for people who need to subscribe, the cost is just $4.99 per month, far less than Netflix’s cheapest option of $9 per month.

 A smaller library